windytan/redsea/CONTRIBUTING.md

   solution!
 It's possible that others will also run into similar problems.
 * Please be patient with it; Redsea is a single-maintainer hobby project.

+## How to build and run the tests

+Install Catch2, then in the redsea root run:

+    git lfs pull
+    meson setup build -Dbuild_tests=true
+    cd build
+    meson compile
+    meson test

 ## General PR guidelines

 You can directly contribute to the source code via pull requests.
 We have a